jsvenson/laravel-sass/README.md

 ## When deploying ...

-.. then make sure you comment out this line again: `SassCompiler::run("scss/", "css/");`.
+.. then make sure you comment out this line again: `SassCompiler::run("scss", "css");`.
 If you used `SassCompiler::runInEnvironment()` you can leave it in if you like.

 ## Used scripts